 Anyway, all the seasons have their good points.
 Sometimes it’s the price, sometimes it’s the festivals, and sometimes it’s the weather.
 You’ll have to decide what’s most important to you.
-No matter when you choose though, I’m sure you’ll have a great time!
+No matter what you choose, though, you’ll have a great time.

 HOW TO GET AROUND: PUBLIC TRANSPORT F.A.Q.